kchalasa/GeorgiaHSShinyApp/Presentation/index.md

 * State.Rank - Rank assigned to this school within the State of Georgia.
 * Selected.Schools.Rank - Rank assigned on the fly based on your current selection of the schools.

-* Ranking Criteria - Highest to the lowest.
+* Ranking Criteria - Highest to the lowest

 SAT - Rank assigned based on SAT Combined Score.